UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 ![example](assets/fox_v2.png?raw=true)

 An example of Transformers.
+The referred image is the truck form of Optimus Prime.
+Our model can always segment Optimus Prime in target images no matter which form it is in.
 Thanks Hongyang Li for this fun example.

 <div  align="center">
 <img src="assets/transformers_gh.png" width = "700" alt="assets/transformers_gh.png" align=center />
 </div>